-- HNE will reimburse Members for the purchase or repair of hearing aids at 100% for the first \$500 and 80% coverage for the next \$1,500 per person every two Years. - You can obtain hearing aids and repairs from any provider. - For reimbursement, you pay the provider and submit itemized bills with proof of payment to Member Services at HNE.
-If you are unable to pay the provider and the provider will agree to submit a claim to HNE, please call Member Services at the number at the bottom of this page.
+- HNE will reimburse Members for the purchase or repair of hearing aids for both ears combined at 100% for the first \$500 and 80% coverage for the next \$1,500 per person every two Years. - You can obtain hearing aids and repairs from any provider. - For reimbursement, you pay the provider and submit itemized bills with proof of payment to Member Services at HNE.